When do you need life insurance? And how much do you need?

 While it is widely agreed that life insurance is necessary, most Americans still don’t have enough or any at all!
 The most recent LIMRA Trends in Life Insurance Ownership study showed that 7 in 10 Americans report having life insurance, up significantly since 2010, but that almost half of those who do have it still don’t have enough!

 Luckily, term life insurance can offer you plenty of coverage at a low cost.
-Companies like Haven Life even allow you to purchase high-quality life insurance online without a physical exam!
+Companies like Bestow or Haven Life even allow you to purchase high-quality life insurance online without a physical exam!
 All you have to do is consider how much coverage you need.

 How much life insurance do I need?